asmelko/jpdc23-artifact/README.md

 | multi-matrix-right | `ccn_shuffle_multimat_right` |
 | multi-matrix-both | `ccn_shuffle_multimat_both` |

-Note, that we omited the combinations of the aforementioned optimizations, which do have their separate kernel names.
+Note, that we omitted the combinations of the aforementioned optimizations, which do have their separate kernel names.
 Also, source files include kernels that were not described in the paper; this is because they did not provide any advantage over the already comprehensive list of the presented optimizations.
 To see the full list, see the source [README](repo/cross-corr/src/README.md).

-The compilation of the cross-correlation binary is governed by `cross-corr/CMakeLists.txt` cmake file.
-The compilation time can vary according to the *define parameters* passed to cmake during the configuration (also documented in the source [README](repo/cross-corr/src/README.md)).
-The cmake define parameters specify the maximum value of an argument of a specific kernel (e.g., the maximum number of *right matrices per thread* for multi-matrix-right algorithm).
-As a result, these parameters affect how many different specializations of the same kernel will be built and therefore how long the compilation will take.
-The full build required for performing all experiments takes around 6 hours.
+The compilation of the cross-correlation binary is governed by `cross-corr/CMakeLists.txt` CMake file.
+The compilation time can vary according to the *defined parameters* passed to CMake during the configuration (also documented in the source [README](repo/cross-corr/src/README.md)).
+The CMake defines parameters that specify the maximum value of an argument of a specific kernel (e.g., the maximum number of *right matrices per thread* for the *multi-matrix-right* algorithm).
+As a result, these parameters affect how many different specializations of the same kernel will be built and therefore how long the compilation will take. **The full build required for performing all experiments takes around 6 hours** on our hardware.

 ## Requirements for running the experiments